 Lipper Analytical Services, Inc. rankings and fund performance do not reflect sales charges and are based on total return, including reinvestment of dividends and capital gains for the stated periods.

 Except for Standard Deviation and Sharpe Ratio, the performance based-characteristics above were calculated relative to the Fund’s benchmark.
 Performance statistics for additional periods will be provided on request.
 Source FactSet: SPAR.

 Definitions (provided by BAMCO, Inc.): The indexes are unmanaged.
-The Russell Midcap™ Growth Index
+TThe Russell Midcap® Growth Index

 measures the performance of medium-sized U.S. companies that are classified as growth, and the S&P 500 Index

 of 500 widely held large-cap U.S. companies.
 The indexes and the Fund are with dividends, which positively impact the performance results.
 Russell Investment Group is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
 Russell is a trademark of Russell Investment Group.
 The Morningstar US OE Mid-Cap Growth Average

 : measures the degree to which a fund’s performance has varied from its average performance over a particular time period.
 The greater the standard deviation, the greater a fund’s volatility (risk).
 Sharpe Ratio

 : is a risk-adjusted performance statistic that measures reward per unit of risk.
 The higher the Sharpe ratio, the better a fund’s risk adjusted performance.
 Alpha

 : measures the difference between a fund’s actual returns and its expected performance, given its level of risk as measured by beta.
 Beta